Mike Tenay: World Championship Wrestling (1994–2001)

-Total Nonstop Action Wrestling (2002–2016)
+Total Nonstop Action Wrestling/Impact Wrestling (2002–2016, 2023)

+Announcing positions (2002–2016)

-In early 2002, Tenay was approached by Jeff Jarrett regarding the play-by-play announcer's slot with Total Nonstop Action Wrestling.
+In early 2002, Tenay was approached by Jeff Jarrett regarding the play-by-play announcer's slot with Total Nonstop Action Wrestling (TNA).
 Tenay became the voice of the upstart company when it launched in June 2002.
 From that point onward, Tenay (now sporting a tuxedo at every event) became the voice of TNA, announcing the weekly pay-per-view events, every single episode of Impact Wrestling (originally TNA Impact!) and Xplosion, and every monthly pay-per-view until 2015.

 Tenay's role for the company beyond that of play-by-play man has developed both in front of the camera and behind the scenes.
 After TNA decided to switch to a booking committee format in mid-2005, Tenay was named to the committee, enhancing his formerly modest influence behind the scenes.
 Tenay also became the prominent on-screen personality for TNA, conducting interviews with Jeff Jarrett (who has labeled Tenay as "the voice of the fans") as well as making major announcements (such as the signing of Sting).

 Josh Mathews took Tenay's place as commentator on weekly airings of Impact Wrestling after its move from Spike to Destination America in January 2015.
 Following this, he briefly hosted Impact Wrestling: Unlocked until its cancellation, and sporadically appeared as backstage announcer or replacement commentator.
-He also inducted Jeff Jarrett into the TNA Hall of Fame.
 As of December 2015, Tenay was still employed by TNA but had not appeared on television since July.
-When Impact debuted on Pop in January, Tenay said his future as an announcer on Impact was uncertain.
+Ahead of Impact Wrestling's debut on Pop in January 2016, Tenay said his future as an announcer on Impact Wrestling was uncertain.
+In 2015, Tenay also inducted Jeff Jarrett into the TNA Hall of Fame.

 In June 2016, Tenay appeared on an episode of The Ross Report podcast with Jim Ross, where he explained that he had quietly departed TNA amicably and has retired from the wrestling business.

+Hall of Fame (2023)

+On September 8, 2023 during Impact Wrestling's Victory Road event, it was announced that Tenay and the late Don West would be inducted together into the Impact Hall of Fame to honor them being the promotion's original broadcast team.
+Tenay and West were inducted into the Hall of Fame on October 21, 2023 during the Bound for Glory event at Cicero Stadium.

-Other endeavours
+Other endeavors

-In August 2015, Tenay announced on former wrestler Tazz's podcast the launch of his podcast, Professor Vegas, through CBS Radio's Play.it platform, due to launch on August 6 of that same year.
+In August 2015, Tenay announced on former wrestler Tazz's podcast the launch of his own podcast, Professor Vegas, through CBS Radio's Play.it platform, due to launch on August 6 of that same year.
 It would focus on sports betting, and feature Tenay's own expert analysis (he was a bookie in Las Vegas for ten years, and a lifelong betting fan) along with interviews with professional gamblers, bookies, linesmakers and athletes.

 On July 22, 2016, Tenay tweeted "Sorry to report that I have not been able to reach agreement with CBS Radio for a second year of podcasts."
 The last recorded podcast was uploaded on June 14, 2016.